7. Snyman, De Savoye and Catharina van Paliacatta

 2 flintlocks (snaphaen), 1 rapier (degen)

 Then tragedy struck.
 The records do not reveal exactly what happened, but Catharina, Anthonij and Petronella all died between late 1682 and early 1683.
 An outbreak of an infectious disease perhaps.
-Petronella baptised a daughter, also Petronella, in December 1682 with her older step-sister, Catharina Wagenmakers, as the witness.
+Petronella baptised a daughter, also Petronella, in December 1682.
+Catharina Wagenmakers was the witness – which is why it was felt she was probably related.
 Anthonij was undoubtedly already dead because an auction of his deceased estate took place four days after the baptism.

 Catharina was undoubtedly also already dead because she and Anthonij were legally married in Community of Property yet the estate was fully liquidated under the authority of the Master of the Orphan Chamber (MOOC).
 If she had been alive, half the estate would have been hers.
 The Vendu Roll for the auction survives and shows that absolutely everything was sold – house and yard, garden, a slave, horses and sheep, household furniture, kitchen requisites, paintings and, importantly, jewellery, dresses, cloth, buttons and other sewing requisites.
 It seems extremely unlikely that these latter items, clearly Catharina’s possessions, would have been sold if she had been alive.
 The MOOC appears to have taken charge of the estate in the interests of the two minor children because both their parents were dead.
 (Upham 2014a, 81, 82, 151)